Damsel of Cyprus: English captivity

 Might well be taught and fittingly.

 The chronicles of the Third Crusade note the continued presence of "Isaac's daughter" with the two queens.
 The three spent Christmas 1191 at Toron and afterwards visited Jerusalem.
 They embarked to return to Europe on 29 September 1192.
 They went first to Sicily, where the second wife of Isaac had also returned.
-There they learned that Richard had been imprisoned by Duke Leopold V of Austria.
+There they learned that Richard I had been imprisoned by Duke Leopold V of Austria.
 Escorted by Stephen de Turnham, they went on to Rome, where they were present on 9 April 1193.

 Roger of Howden records that Pope Celestine III honorably received the emperor of Cyprus's daughter.
 They remained in Rome until June.
 They left under the escort of Cardinal Melior and went by way of Pisa and Genoa to Marseille, where they were met by King Alfonso II of Aragon, whose brother Raymond Berengar was the count of Provence.
 Alfonso escorted them through Provence to the County of Toulouse, where they were escorted by Raymond of Saint-Gilles, the future Count Raymond VI, who would later marry both Joan and the Damsel.
 They arrived in Poitiers in Richard's Duchy of Aquitaine towards the end of 1193.